JanSkvaril/Exam-Timer/README.md

         hh:mm
         text 2

-Text will be displayed until time on previous line
+Text will be displayed until time on previous line.

 ### Example